rweigel/phys513/index.md

 * Cover dielectrics
     * Fundamental dielectric example
     * Discuss why capacitance increases when a dielectric is used
+    * Example of computing potential between plates of a capacitor that is half-filled with a dielectric using (1) Gauss's law and (2) BV method.

 ## Thursday, September 1st